 2. Demonstrate a sound, integrated theoretical knowledge base of the logistics and supply chain discipline.

-4. Apply relevant available models, procedures, tools and techniques to a logistics and supply chain manager to establish effective and efficient solutions to problems.
+4. Apply relevant models, procedures, tools, and techniques to logistics and supply chain problems to establish effective and efficient solutions.

-5. Demonstrate sound financial management principles in a logistics and supply chain environment.
+5. Apply sound financial management principles in a logistics and supply chain environment.

-7. Demonstrate an understanding of research principles to effectively research appropriate logistics and supply chain questions and problems.
+7. Effectively research appropriate logistics and supply chain questions and problems.

-8. Demonstrate an understanding of cost management accounting and financial management principles within the logistics and supply chain environment.
+8. Display an understanding of cost management, accounting, and financial management principles within the logistics and supply chain environment.

 ASSOCIATED ASSESSMENT CRITERIA